GAsNA/cluster-monitoring/README.md

 - Ticket linked to post NOT SEAT ?? (because ethernet for example)
 - Secure api call (for example if id type ticket is not existing at ticket creation, all value by default - I can set a ticket to true for now...)
 - Pagination / limit on get routes (with max values)
-    - if nb page is greater then nb existing pages
-    - Implementation in front (do not get all tickets at once for example)

 ### Questions
 - see for authorization header when option, options route, how manage ?